powersync-ja/powersync-kotlin/integrations/room/README.md

 // With Room, you need to use raw tables (https://docs.powersync.com/usage/use-case-examples/raw-tables).
 // This is because Room verifies your schema at runtime, and PowerSync-managed views will not
 // pass those checks.
-val schema = Schema(...)
 val pool = RoomConnectionPool(yourRoomDatabase, schema)
 val powersync = PowerSyncDatabase.opened(
    pool = pool,
    scope = this,
    schema = schema,
    identifier = "databaseName", // Prefer to use the same path/name as your Room database logger = Logger,
 )
-powersync.connect(...)
+powersync.connect(
+   connector = yourConnector,
+   options = SyncOptions(newClientImplementation = true)
+)
 ```

 Changes from PowerSync (regardless of whether they've been made with `powersync.execute` or from a